top of page

 • Manta rays have unique markings on their bellies, which are used by scientists to identify individual animals.

-• Manta rays are migratory and can travel long distances, with some individuals traveling more than 1,000 miles in a single year.
+• Manta rays are migratory and can travel long distances, with some individuals travelling more than 1,000 miles in a single year.

 • Manta rays have a lifespan of up to 50 years in the wild.